patfiaux/RELICS/README.md

 * `{dataName}__summaryStatPlots.pdf`: Plot showing the overall model -log-likelihood progression and the correlation of the functional sequence probabilities.

 * `{dataName}_final_kX.tiff`: This file contains the plots of the individual functional sequence probabilities and notes how many segments are contained within each.
-Segemnts which are above the functional sequence threshold are labelled in purple.
-The 'Sum of Poseteriors' shows the sum of all functional sequence probabilities.
+Segments which are above the functional sequence threshold are labelled in purple.
+The 'Sum of Posteriors' shows the sum of all functional sequence probabilities.
 * `{dataName}_final_kX_FS_locations.bed`: This file contains all genome segments part of the functional sequences detected.